CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-server/overview.md

         5. **Reset CC to default** - Reverts all custom settings for the database to default.
         6. **Import CC Settings/Export CC Settings** - Export or import configuration settings to a file for easy transfer to another server.
         7. **Barcode Decoder - Export/Import Decoder Settings**.
 Export or import [Barcode Decoder settings](../../../user-guide/custom-decoder.md) as needed.
 Click [here](../../../user-guide/custom-decoder.md#decoder-definitions) to check the values set in Decoder Definition.
-    14. Multi-Tenant SAP Option - Check this option to operate with the SAP Multi-Tenant option.
+    15. SAP Multi-Tenant: Check this option to operate with the SAP Multi-Tenant option.
 After checking the option, click Register Servers.
 In the new form, click the last (empty) row, enter the server's IP address in Multi-Tenant, check its checkbox, and click Save.
     </div>
     </details>
 7. Click the Update button to apply changes.
 The service will start, and the system will be ready for use.